akanksha-sachan/SLIDE_py/README.md

 ## Quick Start

 ### Basic Usage

+If running into trouble, feel free to use or clone the environment here: /ix3/djishnu/alw399/envs/rhino

 ##### From command line
 Use the full path if you are not calling slide.py from the same directory